 Whether the sponsorship is through negotiating a labour agreement or registration as a standard business sponsor, nominating the position to be filled is the next step.
 Nomination of an eligible occupation requires the employer to show that:

-- the occupation for the nominated position is on the Consolidated Skilled Occupation List (CSOL);
+- the occupation for the nominated position is on the Medium and Long‑term Strategic Skills List (MLTSSL) or Short-term Skilled Occupations List (STSOL);

 - the employee’s salary is at least at the market salary rate and not less than the Temporary Skilled Migration Income Threshold of currently AUD 53,900; and